-As you’re working on advancing your education, it’s possible to concurrently work toward that new career you had in mind when you started your degree program.
+As you work on advancing your education, it’s possible to concurrently work toward that new career you had in mind when you started your degree program.
 It’s just important to consider a few things about the way potential employers look at an in-progress education.

 Recognize the benefits to potential employers